awaubreyw/aubrey_dissertation/README.md

 **some videos have comments disabled so extracted comment json files are less than total videos in a channel (e.g crashcourse 1400 videos but 400 comment files)*
-**replies under comments are not included in comments json file because they are not always opinions on the actual video*
+**replies under comments are not included in comments json file because they are not always opinions on the actual video* **some python files for data extraction are done manually per channel id due to api quota limitations*

 **Project Scale and Scope**